 Tippett: “Journalism is really curious about the worst things and giving it a platform.
 So it is important to capture their quotes and their words.”

-Overall, the discussion was insightful and engaging, and participants left the space feeling excited and inspired to continue to tell their own stories surrounding religion.
+Overall, the discussion was insightful and engaging, and participants left the space feeling excited and inspired to continue their own stories.